-Kevin has been a Newfoundland-based theatre artist for over twenty years working both on and off the stage, and for theatre companies all over Newfoundland.
+Kevin has been a Newfoundland-based theatre artist for over twenty years working both on and off the stage.
 He is the Artistic Director of Temporary Theatre Company, which focuses on intimate, micro-theatre performance.
 He has worked for theatre companies all over Newfoundland but always calls the Hall his home.
 He has a BFA (Acting) from Grenfell College, and an MFA (Directing/Creation) from York University, where he focused on solo performance, mask, and movement.
 When he’s not doing theatre, Kevin enjoys designing board games, drawing comics, watching Godzilla movies, and collecting vintage toys.

 Kathryn Burke, Box Office Manager

 Kathryn Burke is an actor, musician, producer and sound designer from Ontario who has lived in Newfoundland for the past 10 years.
 She has worked in the theatre in Ontario, Quebec, Nova Scotia and Newfoundland.
 Since moving here she has been a stage manager in Clarenville and Fogo Island, and has performed with Shakespeare by the Sea, Grand Bank Regional Theatre Festival, Quidi Vidi Rennies River Development Fund Fall Musicals, St. John’s Players and Best Kind Productions.
 She is currently on the board of V-Day St. John’s, the local branch that produces the Vagina Monologues each year.
 She has done sound design for Shakespeare by the Sea, St. John’s Players and PerSIStence Theatre Company.
 She holds an Bachelor of Arts from Bishop’s University with an Honors in Theatre and minor in Music.